Marcokorcak/CSC-Task4/README.md

 ## Task Description
-Add to the <SearchBar /> component a button that will do the following:
+Add to the SearchBar component a button that will do the following:

 on the first click, sort the movies in ASCENDING ORDER based on movie length on the second click, sort the movies in DESCENDING ORDER based on movie length